Runrig: Renewed popularity (2001–2009)

 Having established that they could continue without Donnie Munro, Runrig set to work on their eleventh studio album.
 Among their independently-released studio albums, The Stamping Ground (2001) was Runrig's most successful.
 Moreover, critics who had given mixed reviews to In Search Of Angels, praised The Stamping Ground as the quintessential Runrig album.
 The band continued to enjoy support in the UK, Germany, and Denmark.
 However, with a Canadian frontman, Runrig began finding new fans in Canada and the United States.
 In 2001, Pete Wishart, the band's keyboard player, left after being elected Member of Parliament for the constituency of Tayside North for the Scottish National Party.
 In the 2005 election he was again elected, this time for the new constituency of Perth and North Perthshire and again for the SNP.
 Brian Hurren stepped in to take Wishart's place in the band.
 Wishart has been re-elected in each subsequent general election.

-The 2001 album The Stamping Ground was seen very much as a return to form after the lacklustre In Search Of Angels (1999), but 2003's Proterra divided opinion.
+The 2001 album The Stamping Ground was seen very much as a return to form after the lacklustre In Search Of Angels (1999), but 2003's Proterra divided opinion amongst music journalists and public alike.

 In August 2003, Runrig played their 30th Anniversary concert on the esplanade at Stirling Castle, celebrating 30 years since the band's formation, and including visitors from previous line-ups, as well as guest artists including the Glasgow Islay Choir and Paul Mounsey.
 Runrig played their first U.S. concert, a benefit for the charity "Glasgow the Caring City", on 4 April 2006 at the Nokia Theatre in New York City.
 Founding member Blair Douglas joined the band onstage, playing accordion on several numbers.
-In the audience were fans from as far away as Texas, Alabama, Florida, Colorado, Minnesota, Norwich (England) and Scotland.

 While the bulk of their 2007 tour was scheduled for Denmark, Germany, and England, an outdoor show, titled "Beat The Drum", was held at Loch Ness on 18 August 2007.
 It was staged at Borlum Farm, Drumnadrochit and attended by 18,500 people in heavy rain.
 Because of the unusually large number of support acts, it had been likened to an all-day music festival, Runrig being the headline act.
 This was the first in what was to become a staple for Runrig – annually staging big outdoor shows in Scotland in summer.